Grammar Exercises: 220+ Interactive English Practice Master Tenses, Articles & Sentence Structure

 • Pattern recognition helps you internalize grammatical structures through repetition and application

-• Error awareness develops as immediate feedback shows you exactly where and why mistakes occur
+• Error correction skills develop as immediate feedback shows you exactly where and why mistakes occur

 • Confidence building through mastery of specific grammar points reduces anxiety in real communication

-• Transferable skills as grammar knowledge applies across all language situations
+• Transferable rule application as grammar knowledge applies across all language situations

 • Foundation for advanced learning since solid grammar understanding supports vocabulary and fluency development